DHZ-calendar/SchoolCalendar/SchoolCalendar/GUIDE.md

 First, we insert how many hours every teacher needs to teach according to her contract for the entire school year.
 We expect this number to be around 1000 hours per year.

-Go to left menu -> Manage entities -> Teachers' yearly load -> + Add new and insert the information.
+Go to left menu -> `Manage entities` -> `Teachers' yearly load` -> `+ Add new` and insert the information.

 ![HourPerTeacherInClass](static/readme_pics/teacher_yearly_load.png)

-The same happens for Courses: go to the left menu -> Manage entities -> Courses' yearly load -> Add new and fill how many hours every course needs to do by the end of the school year.
+The same happens for Courses: go to the left menu -> `Manage entities` -> `Courses' yearly load` -> `Add new` and fill how many hours every course needs to do by the end of the school year.

 Now, we need to insert how many hours every teacher needs to teach in every course, and for what subject (for instance, if a teacher teaches both Math and Physics in the same course IA, you need to insert both HourPerTeacher, one for Math and one for Physics).

 To keep things simple, we just say that every teacher in our example teaches her own subject (Dante -> Italian Literature and so on) in courses 1A and 2A.
 For the sake of the simplicity of the example, we just assign 100 normal hours to every teacher in every course, apart from Dante in 1A, who teaches both 100 normal hours and 50 BES.
-Go to left menu -> Manage entities -> Hours per teacher -> + Add new.
+Go to left menu -> `Manage entities` -> `Hours per teacher` -> `+ Add new`.

 ![HourPerTeacherInClass](static/readme_pics/hour_per_teacher_in_class_create.png)

 Lastly, we insert some holidays and some stages.
-First, go to left menu -> Manage entities -> Holidays -> Add new and create a new holiday:
+First, go to left menu -> `Manage entities` -> `Holidays` -> `Add new` and create a new holiday:

 ![HolidayCreate](static/readme_pics/holiday_create.png)

 Notice that if you create a holiday on a day when some teacher is working, you will be warned that the teacher's job is going to be deleted (since there is a holiday)!

-Then a stage for class 1A: left menu -> Manage entities -> Stages -> Add new.
+Then a stage for class 1A: left menu -> `Manage entities` -> `Stages` -> `Add new`.

 ![StageCreate](static/readme_pics/stage_create.png)

-You can check how those two instances are rendered in the timetable: go to left menu -> Timetable, go to the desired week using the button `go`, right above the timetable and look for them, they should be fairly easy to spot.
+You can check how those two instances are rendered in the timetable: go to left menu -> `Timetable`, go to the desired week using the button `go`, right above the timetable and look for them, they should be fairly easy to spot.

 ### Teacher Assignment

 After we have finished to set all the entries of our mock school, we can finally start to see how the system works.
-Go to the timetable page (left menu -> Timetable) and start to play with the teachers assignments.
+Go to the timetable page (left menu -> `Timetable`) and start to play with the teachers assignments.
 This view shows you the weekly timetable for a specific course and school year (you can select which course and school year to visualize in the upper left menu).
 Note that the list of teachers in the right column will change according to the course you have selected.
 If you try to select course 3A, for instance, you will notice that it has no teacher assigned (if you remember, we only add hours for teachers in courses 1A and 2A).

 Try now to add an Italian lecture the second hour on Monday in course 1A.
 Click the button `Assign lecture` in Dante's square, and afterwards select the second hour slot on Monday morning (it should have been filled in green).